Reading Of The Will

 Find The Will

-If there is a Will then you need to find it.
-It may be with the deceased’s papers or stored with their solicitor.
+Well the first thing is to do is find the Will, if there is one.
+It may be with the deceased’s papers or stored with the deceased’s solicitor.
 If there are difficulties finding a Will then a search can be made with an organisation called Certainty Will Search.

 Understanding the Will

 Wills are not the easiest of documents to understand and if there is any doubt as to the meaning of a Will then legal advice should be obtained.

 The Will should appoint executors.
 These are the people who have responsibility for dealing with the administration of an estate and collecting in the assets, paying the debts and distributing the balance in accordance with the terms of the Will.

 Complying with the Will

-It is of course essential that the contents of a Will must be strictly followed.
+It is of course essential that the instructions contained in a Will must be strictly followed.

 Sometimes people leave legacies such as gifts of money or items to certain beneficiaries.

 This is a common phrase in Wills and refers to what’s left to distribute to the remaining beneficiaries after all the debts, legacies and other payments have been made.

 Sometimes the contents of a Will might be disputed by certain people.
 If that happens then legal advice should be immediately obtained.